Rabbit Advocacy Animal Matters

 They released figures under freedom of information law recording 706 incidents between May 2015 and January this year, many involving multiple animals.
 More than a third – 257 – were “critical non-compliances”, meaning they posed “a serious and imminent risk to animal welfare” or caused “avoidable pain, distress or suffering”.

 A majority of the overall figure involved cattle.
 There were also 86 breaches recorded with sheep, 77 with poultry and 63 with pigs.
 A third were blamed on poor conditions during transport.
 A further 237 were attributed to inadequate welfare on farms.
+According to the FSS log, there were 130 incidents in which animals were killed in the latter stages of pregnancy.

 In 100 instances, animals were found with bruising, broken legs or other injuries, and in 92 cases they were in poor health, weak or thin.
 There were 45 incidents in which stunning of the animals before killing them was deemed inadequate or ineffective or where procedures were found to be deficient.
 In one instance last September, a cow was stunned six times before it lost consciousness.